MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetfilenameinformation.md

 > [!NOTE]
 >
-> Starting in Windows 10, you cannot query normalized file names on a remote volume because the Server Message Block (SMB) Protocol does not support queries for normalized paths.
+> Server Message Block (SMB) support for querying normalized file names on a remote volume varies on different Windows 10 versions.
+See the [MS-SMB2 Protocol](/openspecs/windows_protocols/ms-smb2/5606ad47-5ee0-437a-817e-70c366052962) for details.

 In create, hard-link, and rename operations, file name tunneling can cause the final component in normalized file name information that a minifilter driver retrieves in a preoperation callback routine to be invalidated.
 If a minifilter driver retrieves normalized file name information in a preoperation callback ([PFLT_PRE_OPERATION_CALLBACK](nc-fltkernel-pflt_pre_operation_callback.md)) routine by calling a routine such as **FltGetFileNameInformation**, it must call [FltGetTunneledName](nf-fltkernel-fltgettunneledname.md) from its postoperation callback ([PFLT_POST_OPERATION_CALLBACK](nc-fltkernel-pflt_post_operation_callback.md)) routine to retrieve the correct file name information for the file.